 Rise of the water based Flexographic printing in the Asian market

-Are there usages of water based ink in the rotogravure process?
+Are there usages of water-based ink in the rotogravure process?
 The answer is yes.
-In fact, water based ink that was compatible to the rotogravure process had been developed almost 20 years ago by Japanese ink suppliers.
-However, due to factors such as the way of ink transferring on rotogravure presses, water based ink transfer and flowing capabilities, ink drying requirements and the registration capability on the rotogravure presses…etc., The print and production capacity of the solvent based ink was irreplaceable by water based ink on the rotogravure presses.
-Even though water based inks had advanced greatly over the years, due to the factors mentioned above, the application remain restricted on rotogravure.
+In fact, water-based ink that was compatible with the rotogravure process had been developed almost 20 years ago by Japanese ink suppliers.
+However, due to factors such as the way of ink transferring on rotogravure presses, water-based ink transfer and flowing capabilities, ink drying requirements and the registration capability on the rotogravure presses…etc., The print and production capacity of the solvent based ink was irreplaceable by water-based ink on the rotogravure presses.
+Even though water-based inks had advanced greatly over the years, due to the factors mentioned above, the application remains restricted on rotogravure.

-Year 2004 to 2008 was one of the rapid advancement period for the flexographic industry.
+The year 2004 to 2008 was one of the rapid advancement periods for the flexographic industry.
 During this period, the digital plate was developed, leveraging the flexographic printing quality to enable it to compete with rotogravure on the Asian market.
 In the following 10 years flexographic became more prevalent in the packaging segment.

 In Asia, countries like China were leaders and benchmarks for others in the printing industry.
-In year 2015, the Chinese government had publicly announced the environmental safely standards, since then it had impacted the Chinese packaging industry greatly.
-Two years following the accouchement, in year 2017, the local governments started to stringently requiring environmental facilities to be installed into the factories or onto printing presses.
-For example, the installation of oxidizer,, ink purifying equipment…etc. Going one step further demanded rotogravure based factories in major cities to relocate or to restructure the plant to be more environmentally friendly.
-All these enforcements forced the packaging manufacturers and end users to incline towards flexographic water based ink.
+In the year 2015, the Chinese government had publicly announced the environmental safety standards, since then it had impacted the Chinese packaging industry greatly.
+Two years following the accouchement, in the year 2017, the local governments started to stringently require environmental facilities to be installed in the factories or onto printing presses.
+For example, the installation of oxidizer, ink purifying equipment…etc. Going one step further demanded rotogravure based factories in major cities to relocate or to restructure the plant to be more environmentally friendly.
+All these enforcement forced the packaging manufacturers and end users to incline towards flexographic water based ink.